Getting Set up to Run the Code¶

 Our python code uses PyMieScatt, which has extensive documentation on the how the calculations are done assuming that all particles are spherical and homogeneous.

-What you need to know is that before running virga you must first create a database of these parameters given a particles complex refractive index (\(m = n+ik\)), which are basically just a condensate species optical properties.
+you must first create a database of these parameters given a particles complex refractive index (\(m = n+ik\)), which are basically just a condensate species optical properties.
 These optical properties are highly sought after properties, which are measured in the lab.

-Complex refractive indices
+Complex refractive indices¶

 \(n\) and \(k\) are a function of wavelength.
 Mie scattering and absorbing coefficients are a function of wavelength and particle size.